soodup/omnia-feed/omnia/README-omnia-dev.md

 3.)
 Start the spire agent in the docker container terminal by -` spire agent -c '/home/omnia/spire.hcl'`

 #### This will send a sample price to the gossip network every 60 seconds.
-To run the omnia-relay container to receive this price please run it from here.
+To run the omnia-relay container to receive this price please run it from [here](https://github.com/soodup/omnia-relay/blob/master/omnia/docker-compose.yml)
+(`omnia-relay` container).
 ****